sguerri/p5ball/README.md

 Copyright (C) 2022 Sebastien Guerri

-p5ball is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-any later version.
+p5ball is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-p5ball is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.
+p5ball is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
+You should have received a copy of the GNU General Public License along with p5ball.
-along with this program.
 If not, see <https://www.gnu.org/licenses/>.